SoonerSafe Rules & Regulations

-Once you have confirmed your participation, you may then hire a contractor to install the safe room on your property and submit all of the required documentation (listed below) to OEM by the deadline associated with your selection period.
-Please note that if you have installed a safe room prior to receiving notification of selection for SoonerSafe, you will no longer be eligible for a rebate, due to federal grant requirements.
+Once you have confirmed your participation, you may then hire a contractor to install the safe room on your property and submit all of the required documentation (listed below) to ODEMHS by the deadline associated with your selection period.
+Please note that if you have installed your safe room prior to receiving notification of selection for SoonerSafe, you will no longer be eligible for a rebate, due to federal grant requirements.

 All selected recipients must submit their paid invoice showing the total cost of safe room purchase and installation, along with a completed SoonerSafe Certificate of Installation to attest that the safe room’s design, construction, and installation complies with the most recent versions of FEMA Publications 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters).
 The certificate must be signed by the safe room installer and submitted to OEM by the deadline associated with your rebate selection period.
 OEM may request a copy of your check or credit card receipt after documents have been reviewed.

 PO Box 53365

 The submitted documents will then be reviewed by ODEMHS and FEMA before rebate checks can be remitted to homeowners.
 The rebate check typically takes 6-8 weeks or a maximum of 12 weeks to arrive after all documentation has been submitted and reviewed.

 You cannot receive your rebate before your safe room is installed.
 You also cannot receive the rebate if your safe room was purchased with a lease agreement as the safe room must be paid in full.
 The rebate is only available as a partial reimbursement after construction is completed and you have submitted the required documentation verifying that your safe room meets or exceeds all federal regulations associated with this program.